 Julian Stanczak, “Cohesion,” 1975, acrylic on canvas.
 Gift of Barbara and Julian Stanczak.

-Hard Edge/Blurred Lines considers geometric abstraction as an aesthetic strategy to unearth a wealth of individual approaches and philosophies, ranging from ancient sacred geometries to urgent societal concerns.
-For instance, post-war artists such as Jo Baer and Agnes Martin embraced their own versions of abstraction as a form of visual language that transcended patriarchal narratives—beyond nation, gender, and societal hierarchy.
-Dorthea Rockburne and Frank Stella explored geometrical harmonies in ancient mathematics and architecture, while Sam Gilliam evades the rectangular confines of the traditional stretched canvas.
+Hard Edge/Blurred Lines considers abstraction as an aesthetic strategy to unearth a wealth of individual approaches and philosophies, ranging from ancient sacred geometries to urgent societal concerns.
+For instance, post-war artists such as Jo Baer and Agnes Martin embrace their own versions of abstraction as a form of visual language that transcend patriarchal narratives—beyond nation, gender, and societal hierarchy.
+Martin in particular saw her work as a lineage from ancient Egyptian, Chinese, Greek, and Arabic artists.
+Similarly, Ato Ribeiro (Cranbrook Academy of Art ’17) creates wooden compositions that are informed by the ancestral communication set into the patterns of Ghanaian Kente cloth and African American quilts.
 Alternately, an adjacent gallery investigates the amorphous possibilities of abstract painting to create an alternate expression of the world.
-Processes that embrace movement and spontaneity are evident in the work of Joan Mitchell and José Joya, while the painterly glazed surfaces of ceramicist Toshiko Takaezu are experimental collaborations with the fire of the kiln.
+Processes that embrace movement and spontaneity are evident in the work of Joan Mitchell, Sam Gilliam, and José Joya, while the painterly glazed surfaces of ceramicist Toshiko Takaezu are experimental collaborations with the fire of the kiln.

 If abstraction in art promised to transcend conventional depictions of reality, then photography offered to capture it.
-But such an expectation was subverted by artists who used photographic processes and images in their work to expand the definition of their respective medium.
-Exploding the Frame presents traditional photography alongside artworks that utilize alternative processes and unconventional strategies.
-For example, Brittany Nelson employs camera-less photography based on nineteenth-century darkroom techniques and merges them with the digital to expand photography beyond the representational, while Robert Rauschenberg’s collage-based works appropriate images from existing photographs to bridge the gap between documentation and invention.
+But such an expectation are subverted by artists who use photographic processes and images in their work to expand the definition of their respective medium.
+Exploding the Frame presents artworks that utilize alternative methods and unconventional strategies.
+For example, Brittany Nelson (CAA ’11) employs camera-less photography based on nineteenth-century darkroom techniques, merging them with the digital to expand photography beyond the representational, while Robert Rauschenberg’s collage-based works appropriate images from existing photographs to bridge the gap between documentation and invention.

-Transformation as an act of claiming agency in contemporary art is thematically explored in Sea Change.
-Through processes of foregrounding, altering, shielding, and abstrating the human figure, these artists’ create works that psychologically mirror the complexity of societal constructs and inequalities.
-Influenced by a vibrant palette of African art, armor, found objects, and fashion design, Nick Cave’s sculptural works are deeply rooted in social critique.
-From a new generation of masterfully skilled figurative painters, Conrad Egyir presents himself in three different shades of skin color challenging the systemic hierarchies of identity, while Marianna Olague’s paintings feature individuals from her personal history living on the US-Mexico border, making prominent the typically unseen.
+Transformation as an act of claiming agency and asserting dignity in contemporary art is thematically explored in Sea Change.
+Through processes of foregrounding, altering, shielding, and abstracting the human figure, these artists create works that psychologically mirror the complexity of societal constructs and inequalities.
+Richard Yarde brings center stage larger than life figures from African American culture, setting them in the scale of monumental portraiture historically reserved for colonizers.
+From a new generation of masterfully skilled figurative painters, Conrad Egyir (CAA ’18) presents himself in three different shades of skin color challenging the systemic hierarchies of identity, while Marianna Olague’s (CAA ’19) portraits feature individuals from her personal history living on the US-Mexico border, giving prominence to those often marginalized.

-Shapeshifters also features works from the collection by Romare Bearden, McArthur Binion, Susan Goethel Campbell, Anthony Caro, Sonya Clark, Liz Cohen, John Coplans, Kottie Gaydos, Maija Grotell, Matthew Angelo Harrison, Marilyn Minter, Louise Nevelson, Ato Ribeiro, James Rosenquist, Julian Stanczak, Maya Stovall, Carl Toth, Kara Walker, Andy Warhol, among others.
+Shapeshifters features works from the collection by Richard Anuszkiewicz, Jo Baer, Ebitenyefa Baralaye, Romare Bearden, McArthur Binion, Susan Goethel Campbell, Anthony Caro, Nick Cave, Nicole Cherubini, Sonya Clark, Liz Cohen, Conrad Egyir, Beverly Fishman, Kottie Gaydos, Sam Gilliam, Kara Güt, Carole Harris, Matthew Angelo Harrison, José Joya, Donald Judd, Agnes Martin, Allie McGhee, Marilyn Minter, Brittany Nelson, Kenneth Noland, Marianna Olague, Robert Rauschenberg, Ato Ribeiro, James Rosenquist, Beau Sinchai, Julian Stanczak, Frank Stella, Maya Stovall, Toshiko Takaezu, Carl Toth, Kara Walker, Andy Warhol, and Richard Yarde, among others.

 Shapeshifters is indebted to the significant gifts on view from the Dr. John and Rose Shuey Collection, the Andy Warhol Foundation for the Visual Arts, and recent acquisitions from the Estate of George Francoeur and Gerald Earls.